yash474/JsonPowerDB/README.md

 # JsonPowerDB
 ### Json Power DB is totally free ,[Documentation Link](http://login2explore.com/jpdb/docs.html)

-## "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations (like Insert ,Delete ,Update ,Show)."
+### "This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations (like Insert ,Delete ,Update ,Show).

 ### About JsonPowerDB: